top of page

 As you explore tiny home living, you may find that it isn't inherently less expensive.
 There can be significant upfront costs, particularly since many individuals aim to pursue this lifestyle without incurring debt.

-Purchasing undeveloped land involves costs related to land development, such as earthworks, septic systems, wells, solar installations in many instances, and naturally, the construction of the dwelling itself.
+Purchasing undeveloped land involves costs related to land development, such as earthworks, septic systems, wells, and solar installations in many instances.
+Naturally, the construction of the dwelling itself adds to these costs.
 The financial benefits of this approach are mostly seen over the long term.

 Making the Most of Every Square Inch